-An extension built longer than the standards specified in the Council's Supplementary Planning Document (SPD) was refused planning permission on the grounds of its impact on the neighbour's amenity and daylight.
+An extension built longer than the standards specified in the Council's Supplementary Planning Document (SPD) was refused planning permission by Rochdale Council on the grounds of its impact on the neighbour's amenity and daylight.

 The purpose of the SPD was to prevent rear extensions from being overbearing to neighbouring occupiers and to prevent undue loss of light and privacy rather than to rigidly comply with a set of rules and standards.